Last Updated: February 9, 2023

 Give Them A Sense Of Security

-Crows are generally startled by noise, so ensure that you remove random noise sources like wind chimes or loose gates swinging as that will scare them away.
+Just like when learning how to attract Cardinals, crows are generally startled by noise, so ensure that you remove random noise sources like wind chimes or loose gates swinging as that will scare them away.

 Eliminate reflective surfaces in the area or at least try to conceal them with some plants.